'Concrete cemeteries' for sale on Spanish coast

 Luc Michelon, a Frenchman in his fifties, took possession of his small villa, two kilometres from the sea, in March.

-Opposite him stands an entire street of unfinished villas.
+Opposite him is an entire street of unfinished villas.

-He bought the house in 2006 to spend his retirement in the sun at a cost of EUR 193,000.
+He bought the house in 2006 to spend his retirement in the sun but before the economic crisis, at a cost of 193,000 euros.

-"I could have bought something cheaper," he said.
+Now he regrets that "I could have bought something cheaper."